 This means you now must empower your employees to be your biggest brand advocates, both inside and outside of your company.
 Forbes recently outlined some great principles for turning employees into brand ambassadors:

 - Never mandate that your employees become brand ambassadors — just encourage it to happen naturally

 - Identify which employees are genuinely passionate about their work

 - Give them guidelines for how to authentically share their passion

 - And talk one-on-one with disengaged employees to engage them

 Trend Five: Adopting New HR and Communications Technology

 Finally, you need new tools to manage your new workforce.
 To drive all of the changes we discussed in this blog, you will need some way to:

-- Monitor and manage your people, no matter where they are working.
+- Monitor and manage your employees, no matter where they are working

 Grytics helps you do all these things, and much more.